Connecting a Director and Studio for Remote VO Sessions

 You should have a wired connection to the internet.
 That means there should be a network cable coming out of your computer and attaching to your router or modem.
 WiFI is not recommended for any high-speed, high quality audio over the internet.

 Yes, you will find anecdotal tales on the internet about how some VO’s got away with it for a single session, or used a combination of mobile hot spots and wireless connections.
 That is risky at best.
-Sure, if you have a client on the line and you need to salvage a session, give it a try.
+Sure, if you have a client on the line and you need to salvage a session, give it a try (or better yet, test it beforehand so you know how to use it).
 But best practice is hard-wired.

 But a wired connection is (1) faster, (2) more reliable, and (3) less likely to get interrupted by unwanted traffic.
-Some of these connection methods (such as Source-Connect) may need to have mapped network ports for best results, which is also much easier with a wired, static connection.
+Some of these connection methods (such as Source-Connect) may need to access specific network ports for best results, which is also much easier with a wired, static connection.

 (One more thought about connecting to the internet – when ISP’s tout their services, they are quoting download speed.
-You will find that most throttle or restrict the upload speeds for their home services.
+Most throttle or restrict the upload speeds for home-based services.
 When you are considering which internet provider to use, make sure you understand both numbers.)

-The internet seems to be here to stay.
-And back in 2005, the clever folks at Source-Elements realized that if they could solve some technical challenges, it was a perfectly good way to transmit broadcast quality audio from your microphone to a distant studio.
+When ISDN went away, voice actors turned to to the internet.
+Luckily, back in 2005, the clever folks at Source-Elements realized that if they could solve some technical challenges, it was a perfectly good way to transmit broadcast quality audio from your microphone to a distant studio.
+They created Source-Connect.

 Source Connect: What clients ask for most frequently

-Main takeaway: Source-Connect Standard is pretty much the coin of the realm if you are a Voice Actor looking to work at a professional level.
-More info in this article.
-I’d been recommending it as a value-added service for several years, but these days I cannot think of a voiceover agency which will consider you for their roster unless you have it.
+Main takeaway: Source-Connect Standard is the coin of the realm if you are a voice actor looking to work at a professional level.
+I’d been recommending it as a “value-added” service for several years, but these days having Source-Connect Standard is a requirement when you apply to almost every voiceover agency.
 Source-Connect Standard is a paid service offered through Source-Elements.

-Source-Connect is an application-based connection method which runs audio over the internet
+Source-Connect is a application-based connection method which runs audio over the internet

 Source-Connect uses the internet as a backbone for high speed delivery.
 The original challenge for Source-Connect?
 The internet doesn’t really care quite so much about delivering linear stuff in real time.
 It chops it up into packets and then reassembles those at the destination.